MarcelGarus/server/blog/draft comptime.md

 const info: std.builtin.Type = .{ .Int = .{ .signedness = .unsigned, .bits = 8 } };
 ```

-That's right – `zig:@typeInfo` is a builtin function that takes a `zig:comptime T: type` and gives you information about it.
-The `zig:std.builtin.Type` it returns is just a normal struct, so you can inspect it during runtime.

-When writing Zig, it feels like you have the flexibility of a scripting language with reflection at compile time, while still retaining the efficiency of a systems programming language at runtime.
+When writing Zig, it feels like you have the flexibility of a scripting language at compile time, while still retaining the efficiency of a systems programming language at runtime.
-You can use this to design really flexible APIs with complex checks at compile time.
+You can use this to design really flexible APIs with complex compile time checks.
 Take the `zig:std.mem.readInt` function:

 ```zig